2021–22 Tottenham Hotspur F.C. season

-The 2021–22 season was Tottenham Hotspur's 30th season in the Premier League, 44th successive season in the top division of the English football league system and 116th season in existence.
-After finishing in seventh place in the 2020–21 Premier League, Tottenham qualified for the play-off round of the newly formed UEFA Europa Conference League.
-At the end of June, Tottenham announced Nuno Espírito Santo as the new head coach on a two-year contract.
-Tottenham announced on 1 November 2021 that they had removed Nuno Espírito Santo along with his coaching staff Ian Cathro, Rui Barbosa and Antonio Dias stating they had "been relieved of their duties."
-Antonio Conte was appointed as Espírito Santo's successor the following day.
+The 2021–22 season was Tottenham Hotspur's 30th season in the Premier League, 44th successive season in the top division of the English football league system and 140th season in existence.
+After finishing seventh in the 2020–21 Premier League, Tottenham qualified for the play-off round of the newly formed UEFA Europa Conference League.
+At the end of June, the club announced Nuno Espírito Santo as the new head coach on a two-year contract.
+However, Tottenham announced that they had removed Nuno, along with his coaching staff Ian Cathro, Rui Barbosa and Antonio Dias, stating they had been "relieved of their duties" on 1 November 2021.
+Antonio Conte was appointed as Nuno's successor the following day.